• Skip to primary navigation

 Instructions

-• Heat the cooking oil and brown the onions in it.
+• Heat the ghee until it melts, and then add the finely diced onions to it.

-• Uncover, turn the flame on high and add the salt, red chili powder and turmeric.
-Cook for 3-5 minutes.
+• Add the tomato paste, salt, red chili powder and turmeric.

-• Garnish with cilantro and serve with fresh hot naan.
+• Garnish with the remaining ginger and the cilantro, and serve the karahi with fresh hot naan.

 Notes